 Facts and Figures

-In the United States, hepatitis D is estimated to affect approximately 5% of hepatitis B patients, correlating to less than 200,000 coinfections, and classifying it as a rare disease by the NIH.
-Hepatitis B and D coinfection is more common in certain parts of the world including Mongolia, Romania, Russia, Pakistan, the Middle East, Georgia, Turkey, Pakistan, West and Central Africa, and the Amazonian river basin.
+In the United States, hepatitis delta is estimated to affect approximately 5% of people already living with chronic hepatitis B, correlating to less than 250,000 coinfections, and classifying it as a rare disease by the National Institutes of Health (NIH).
+Hepatitis B and delta coinfection is more common in certain parts of the world including Mongolia, Romania, Russia, Pakistan, the Middle East, Georgia, Turkey, Pakistan, West and Central Africa, and the Amazonian river basin.
 Globally 15-20 million people are thought to be affected, although a recent meta-analysis suggested there may be as many as 62–72 million coinfections.

-The risk of progression to cirrhosis, including the risk of liver cancer, liver transplant, and death is in the 70% range, when patients have chronic hepatitis delta co-infection along with chronic hepatitis B.
+The risk of progression to cirrhosis, including the risk of liver cancer, liver transplant, and death is in the 70% range.

 Prevalence and Genotypes of Hepatitis D Around the World

 - Genotype 1– most common and found worldwide, especially Europe, the Middle East, North America and North Africa

 - Genotype 2 – found in Japan, Taiwan and Russia

 - Genotype 3 – found exclusively in Amazonian region of South America